 In fact, beverages with lower alcohol contents were essential to the diet of the common farmer or labourer.
 Consequently, England was primarily an ale- and beer-drinking country at the time of Hogarth's painting.
 Beverages such as 'young beer' were 'considered not an intoxicant but a food.'
 Ale behaved as 'as an early morning pick-me-up' for the average man.
 It was a substance drunk publically and domestically.
 With that being said, throughout the Middle Ages and Early Modern period, brewing was a largely domestic activity, where small batches of ale were made on a weekly or bi-weekly basis by women in order to maintain the necessary supply for their households.
 It should also be noted that ale and beer were two different substances.
-Ale, which was easier and cheaper to brew on a small scale and budget, was considered to be an integral part of the English identity and 'the poor men's friend' well yeoman world of ale- and beer-drinkers is the one in which Hogarth painted 'An Election.'
+Ale, which was easier and cheaper to brew on a small scale and budget, was considered to be an integral part of the English identity and 'the poor men's friend' well into the seventeenth century.
+It was made painted 'An Election.'
 However, this is certainly not the world depicted in the image itself.

 Hogarth, William.
-'An Election Entertainment.'
-1754-1755.
+'An Election Entertainment' 1754-1755.
 Sir John Soane's Museum, London.

-Soane's Museum, London, UK.
+Boane's Museum, London, UK.